turingschool/front-end-curriculum/projects/whateverly.md

 ## Custom Dataset

-* Your group must create **two** related datasets that will represent your application data.

 Below you will find some datasets for inspiration.
 **You'll want to make sure that you install the Chrome Extension JSONView to make the JSON more readable**